Endoscopic resection and transoral laser microsurgery (TLM)

 They then guide small surgical instruments through the endoscope to remove the cancer.

-They also remove a small amount (margin) of healthy tissue around it.
+The surgeon points the laser beam at the tumour to remove it.
+They also remove a small amount of healthy tissue around it, called a margin.
 This is to try to make sure they have removed all the cancer cells.
-They also use the laser to stop any bleeding during surgery.
+The laser can be used to stop any bleeding during surgery.

+Sometimes, instead of holding the surgical instruments themselves, the surgeon uses a machine or robot to hold them.
+The surgeon controls the robotic arms.
 These arms can move very steadily and precisely to remove the tumour through the mouth.
 This is called transoral robotic surgery (TORS).

 You may have some pain in your throat and difficulty swallowing for about 2 days afterwards.
 Your doctor or nurse can tell you what painkillers to take until this gets better.

+If the surgery involved a vocal cord, your voice may be hoarse.
+Your doctor might ask you to rest it for a few days.
 For some people, the surgery may cause a permanent change to their voice.
 If this happens, your speech and language therapist (SLT) can give you advice and support.
 They may also suggest voice therapy.

 - damage to your teeth.